 William Wright was a gentleman farmer and had served in the Massachusetts legislature in 1890 and 1891.
 He had married Georgianna (Buckham) Wright in January of 1900.
 She was the widow of his uncle, George Wellman Wright (who died in 1897).

-By 1920, 326 Dartmouth was the home of Dr. William Edwards Ladd and his wife, Helen Katharine (Barton) Ladd.
+On October 27, 1919, 326 Dartmouth was purchased from Georgianna Wright’s estate by Dr. William Edwards Ladd.
+He and his wife, Helen Katharine (Barton) Ladd, made it their home.
 They previously had lived at 346 Beacon.
-They also maintained a summer home in Nahant.
+They also maintained a home in Nahant.

 William Ladd was a physician and pediatric surgeon.
 He devised a number of new surgical procedures, and is known as the “father of pediatric surgery.”

-From about 1925, he owned 66 Commonwealth, which he converted to medical offices for himself and other doctors.
+In May of 1924 he purchased 66 Commonwealth, which he converted to medical offices for himself and other doctors.

 William Rueter previously had been a brewer in his family’s firm until the 1920s.
 By 1930 was treasurer of Kennedy & Company, dealers in butter, cheese, and eggs, he also was treasurer the La Touraine Coffee Company.